 And then there’s Velar’s interior, which is a temple to minimalist contemporary style.
 Touch screens dominate proceedings; a large tilting ten inch jobbie handles navigation and media, while a lower mounted screen controls HVAC and terrain functions.
 This technology was first seen in last year’s i-Pace concept and is likely to be rolled out across future JLR products to varying levels of perplexity, irritation and abundant smudgemarks over forthcoming model introductions.

-Because forgive me, wasn’t comfort and effortless luxury once Jaguar’s remit?
-To say nothing of a warm and inviting interior ambience.
-Oh hang on, I’m off-message again.
-That was bad old Jaguar.
-New improved Jaguar is sporty, just like everything else.
+Because forgive me, comfort and effortless luxury was once Jaguar’s remit, to say nothing of a warm and inviting interior ambience.
+But that was bad old Jaguar.
+New improved Jaguar is sporty, just like everything else, it would appear.

 The typical Velar purchase price is expected to be around £61,000, although the First Edition which will be the model’s prelude will be priced at £85,450.
 Meanwhile the equivalent price for F-Pace is said to be around £45,500, placing the latter at a price point somewhere between Evoque and Discovery within the JLR firmament.
 This points to Dr. Speth’s market research concluding either that brand-Jaguar has made contact with its own tinted glass-roofed ceiling or that one is being constructed for it.

 But not only are the upper echelons of the F-Pace range likely to feel the Velar effect, so too are its larger, more expensive RR brethren.
 Velar makes the now inconveniently named Range Rover Sport look even more like a leviathan and in some European markets at least, is likely to herald a shrinkage in sales as customers gravitate to the sleeker looking, more compact variant, which model for model will also work out (fractionally) cheaper.